 Composition

 What is the troposphere made of?
 This layer’s composition depends on the gases present in it, and 70 to 75 percent of the gases present in this layer are nitrogen, oxygen, and carbon dioxide.
-These gases are water vapors, and dust particles are also present in this layer.
-The troposphere layer contains a dense amount of smog, which restricts visibility and is irritating to the eyes.
+These gases are water vapors, and dust particles are also in this layer.
+The troposphere contains dense smog, which restricts visibility and irritates the eyes.

 Temperature

 The change in temperature of the atmosphere with an increase in height is called the lapse rate.
-This troposphere layer shows a positive lapse rate when the temperature decreases with the height increase.
+This troposphere layer shows a positive lapse rate when the temperature decreases with the increase in height.
 Then, it is known as a positive abstract.

 Also, this layer shows a positive lapse rate.
 What causes the temperature to decrease with height in the troposphere?